EOX-A/d3.TimeSlider/Readme.md

   - `start`: the new start time of the selection
   - `end`: the new end time of the selection

+### `displayChanged`

+This event is emitted after zooming or panning the timeslider.
+The details are:

+  - `start`: the new start time of the viewable interval
+  - `end`: the new end time of the viewable interval

 ### `recordMouseover` / `recordMouseout` / `recordClicked`

 These events are raised when a record is hovered, stopped hovering or clicked.